ml6team/fondant-clip-index/README.md

 ## Why a CLIP index?

 Large (image) datasets are often unwieldy to use due to their sheer size.
-Filtering them down to a useful subset of specific images is expensive if you need to look at every image.
-Especially if this is done over and over again for different use cases.
+Assume for instance that we would like to extract all the cat images from such a dataset.
+We would have to look at every image to classify if it's a cat image or not.
+And if we want to extract all the dog images next, we again need to look at every image.

 Instead, we can look at every image once, and calculate a (CLIP) embedding representing its content.
-Combining these embeddings into an index, we can search through the dataset with a query, finding specific images without having to look at each one.
+Combining these embeddings into an index, we can efficiently search through the dataset with a query, finding specific images, without having to look at each one.

 ![CLIP index](docs/art/clip_index.png)